zsakowitz/nya/README.md

 open-source (you can look at our code if you want), and adding new features is as simple as writing and including a single JavaScript file.

+**Developing?
+Try This:** Build the Prettier plugin via `bun build:prettier`, then run `bun dev` to build the CSS file and start a dev server via esbuild.

 # Why choose project nya, as a user?

 **Totally new features:**